Aeastr/NotchMyProblem/README.md

 ### CutoutAccessoryView

-The simplest way to use NotchMyProblem is with the included `CutoutAccessoryView`:
+The simplest way to use NotchMyProblem is with the included `CutoutAccessoryView`.
+Note the new `padding` parameter:

 ```swift
 import SwiftUI